New Graduate Spotlight – Elyse Rucker, SLP-CF

 Graduation season is here, and we wanted to highlight some of our amazing new and soon-to-be graduates who have decided to travel!
 In this blog, we’ll get to know Elyse Rucker, a current Speech-Language Pathologist graduate student at the University of Central Arkansas.
 Elyse has joined our Clinical Fellowship Program and will be working in New Mexico starting in August!
 She has a serious love of adventure and the outdoors, check her out on Instagram!

 Why did you choose travel therapy as a new grad?

-I’m choosing to travel as a new grad because it’s really a once in a lifetime opportunity!
-There are not many jobs that allow travel as part of the job description and I want to take advantage of my youth and opportunity to travel as a speech-language pathologist!
+I’m choosing to travel as a new grad because it’s really a once-in-a-lifetime opportunity!
+There are not many jobs that allow travel as part of the job description, and I want to take advantage of my youth and travel as a speech-language pathologist!
 I’m single, have no kids, and love the open road.
 It’s really a dream.
-I will be living my dream life when I start to travel as a new graduate and life is too short to not take the leap and live a life that’s a daring adventure.
+I will be living my dream life when I start to travel as a new graduate, and life is too short not to take the leap and live a life that’s a daring adventure.

 What setting are you going to be working in?

 For my CF, I will be in the public school setting.
 I’ve experienced different settings and I am so glad Advanced provides a consistent site for new grads to complete their clinical fellowship years at.